 Senior graphic designers typically have 3 – 5 years of working experience.
 They’re responsible for leading the graphic design team as well as creating the big picture for the company’s visual campaigns.

-If you want to become a senior graphic designer, you need to have an excellent grasp of the whole concept.
-This is because senior graphic designers are those who are responsible from the concept stage to the execution of the requested design itself.
+Suppose you want to become a senior graphic designer.
+In that case, you need to have an excellent grasp of the whole concept because senior graphic designers are those who are responsible from the concept stage to the execution of the requested design itself.

 Graphic Designer Salary Ratio by Gender

-It is unfortunate that the gender salary gap still exists in the work environment.
-The graphic design industry is not exempted from that.
-Although graphic design in Singapore is occupied with more women than men, Payscale.com mentioned that 71.2% of females work in graphic design fields compared to males with a 27.9% percentage.
+Unfortunately, the gender salary gap still exists in the work environment; the graphic design industry is not an exemption.
+Although more women than men occupy graphic design in Singapore, as Payscale.com mentioned, 71.2% of females work in graphic design fields compared to males with a 27.9% percentage.

 Salary Difference Between Male and Female

 Women working as graphic designers earn 7% less than men in the same field on average.
 Salaryexplorer.com shows the statistics that explain standard income for male graphic designers is $5,390 per month, whereas females with similar expertise moderately earn $5,050 per month.

 Authorities must address matters like these to create an equal pay circumstance, as gender differences should not be a factor that causes unfair wages for any job.